Angry Machines: Reissue

 In 2019, Angry Machines was remastered and announced for reissue in 2020.
 While the first disc is identical to the original North American and European releases, the second disc contains live tracks recorded on various dates of the Angry Machines tour.
 The track "God Hates Heavy Metal," exclusive to Japanese pressings of the album, was not included in the reissue.
 However, this song was released as a standalone 12 inch single for Record Store Day in 2021, featuring "This is Your Life" and a live version of "Hunter of the Heart" as B sides.

 Track listing

-All lyrics by Ronnie James Dio, music as stated.

 Disc two of the deluxe version was recorded live on the Angry Machines tour in 1996/97.
 It contains the same recordings as the live album Inferno: Last in Live, omitting "Mistreated/Catch the Rainbow" and switching up the order of the tracks.
 Track 3 is incorrectly labeled as "Double Monday" only.